Snepsts/albino/README.md

 ## Building
 I build this project using the gcc compiler (g++) and ncurses 6.0 (2016/02/13)

 At this point in development, Linux (Ubuntu in particular) is the only OS I can guarantee this builds on.
-I currently use Linux Mint 18.1 on my laptop and Ubuntu 17.10 on my desktop.
+I currently use Ubuntu 17.10 on my computers.

 Here's the packages you'll need from the get-go: